eloquent/otis/README.md

 *Otis* has a simple demonstration system.
 In order to run the demos, these instructions must be followed:

-- [Install Google Authenticator] or a compatible OTP app
+- [Install Google Authenticator] or a compatible OTP app.
-- Clone the *Otis* repository
+- Clone the *Otis* repository.
-- Install [Composer] dependencies, including dev dependencies
+- Install [Composer] dependencies, including dev dependencies.
-- Run `test/bin/totp` or `test/bin/hotp` depending on which type of OTP system is preferred
+- Run `test/bin/totp` or `test/bin/hotp` depending on which type of OTP system is preferred.
-- A link to a QR code image will be launched in the default browser
+- A link to a QR code image will be launched in the default browser.
-- Scan this QR code with the OTP app
+- Scan this QR code with the OTP app.
-- Return to the console and enter the passwords provided by the OTP app
+- Return to the console and enter the passwords provided by the OTP app.

 In addition, there is a test suite for determining the capabilities of OTP apps.
 In order to run the test suite follow these steps:

-- Install [Composer] dependencies as above
+- Install [Composer] dependencies as above.
-- Change directory into `test/etc/otp-test-suite`
-- Run `php -S localhost:8000`
+- Run `test/bin/otp-test-suite`.
-- Visit [localhost:8000](http://localhost:8000/) in a browser
+- The test suite will be launched in the default browser.

 ## OTP app capabilities